Home Performance Trustees Professional Associations Bylaws

 A Common Trust Fund Managed by the Trustees of Donations

 The Trustees of Donations to the Protestant Episcopal Church (TOD) is a non-profit, Episcopal corporation founded in 1810 to receive and manage funds for the benefit of the Bishop and the Episcopal Diocese of Massachusetts (EDOM).
 In 1939 the TOD established the DIT to provide EDOM parishes and affiliated organizations with an investment vehicle for their endowments.
-Today 158 participants-including the EDOM, the Cathedral Church of St. Paul, 144 parishes, and 12 diocesan related organizations-hold 800 separate accounts in the DIT with a combined market value of $180 million.
+Today 147 participants-including the EDOM, the Cathedral Church of St. Paul, 131 congregations, and 14 diocesan related organizations-hold over 900 separate accounts in the DIT with a combined market value of approximately $260 million.

 The TOD welcomes invitations from EDOM parishes and affiliated organizations to discuss existing or prospective investments in the DIT.
 A meeting with TOD representatives can be arranged by calling the TOD's Investment Coordinator at (617) 482-4826 ext.
 557.